 In school we have an effective firewall and strict security measures.
 Using the Internet to learn and to research is part of the opportunities we offer to all children.
 On all PCs we have ‘Hector the Friendly Dolphin’ which children are introduced to from Reception and are aware that the dolphin is there to keep us safe when using the computers in school.

-For our e-Safety day today we have focussed on staying safe when using the computer and going on the internet.
-The children have participated in various activities, including making posters in order to stay safe and writing rules for using the internet and not giving out personal information about themselves or their family members.
+For our e-Safety day, we have focus on staying safe when using the computer and going on the internet.
+The children participate in various activities, including making posters in order to stay safe and writing rules for using the internet and not giving out personal information about themselves or their family members.
 They were asked to consider things which are precious and need to be kept safe.
 After some discussion, they decided the three things about themselves they wouldn't share on the internet would be their name, address and password.

 If you would like more information on staying safe on the internet please visit this site www.saferinternetday.org.uk where you can find lots of information on supporting children to stay safe.